Gamble House (Pasadena, California): Exterior and gardens

 Outdoor space was as important as the interior spaces.
 Exterior porches are found off three of the second-floor bedrooms and were used for sleeping or entertaining.

 The main terrace is beyond the rear facade of the residence.
 It has patterned brick paving with planting areas, a large curvilinear pond, and garden walls made with distinctive clinker bricks and boulders.
 Paths made with large water-worn stones from the nearby Arroyo Seco are reminiscent of running brooks crossing the lawns.
 The overall landscape design and constructed garden elements are integrated with the architectural proportion and detailing.
 The triple front door and transom feature a Japanese black pine motif in plated (more than one layer) leaded art glass, highlighting the Asian influence that runs throughout the house.

 California Historical Landmark Marker

 California Historical Landmark Marker NO. 871 at the site reads:

-NO. 871 THE GAMBLE HOUSE - Built in 1908, the David B. Gamble House is a tribute to the genius of architects Charles Sumner Greene and Henry Mather Greene.
-Its design represents a unique California lifestyle and is a masterpiece of American craftsmanship.
-In 1966 it was made a gift by the Gamble family to the City of Pasadena in a joint agreement with the University of Southern California.

 Images

+David B. and Mary H. Gamble Professorship

+The Gamble family established a professorship at nearby Occidental College.
+The professorship has been held by Buddhist Studies expert, Dr. Dale Wright, and is currently held by Historian of Late Antiquity Dr. Kristi Upson-Saia.